canonical/jaas-documentation/how-to/deploy_candid_k8s.rst

     juju config candid-k8s postgresql-dsn=<postgresql dsn>

 Next we also need to configure ingress.
-Usually the Kubernetes cluster operator will set up a Kubernetes secret for you containing a certificate and key for Candid's FQDN (in case you need a certificate look at the next section) and give you the secret name.
+Usually the Kubernetes cluster operator will set up a Kubernetes secret for you containing a certificate and key for Candid’s FQDN (in case you need a certificate look at the next section) and give you the secret name.
 All you need to do next is:

 ``juju config ingress tls-secret-name=<secret name>``